Skip to content

 with entry {

-# Create nodes in the graph
+# We will create the nodes in the graph here.

 user = root ++> User(